 Of course, we know that’s only half the story today.
 The more evolved Transactional Model suggests that communication is like playing a game of catch with a ball of clay as it volleys back and forth, becoming reshaped and distorted with every pass by our own subjective filters and perceptions.
 The idea is that as we talk, we also get feedback from the other person, and meaning is something we create together.

 These concepts were illustrated in this TED-Ed lesson by Katherine Hampsten, Ph.D., associate dean of the School of Humanities and Social Sciences at St. Mary’s University.

 Katherine Hampsten’s original TEDEd lesson on miscommunication.

-Here, Hampsten gives a couple communication pointers:
+Here, Hampsten gives a couple pointers on how to avoid miscommunication: